Quenq-Systems/bonzi-buddy/README.md

 *   **Interactive Personality:** Engage with Bonzi as he tells jokes from his classic repertoire, offers to surf the web, or tempts you with "powerful utilities" from the E: drive.

-*   **Advanced Evasion Mechanics:** Bonzi doesn't like being closed.
-After initial protests, he will actively flee your cursor and teleport his close button to evade clicks, offering a fun challenge to the user.
-Clicking on him directly will cancel the evasion.

 *   **Full OS Integration:** Bonzi interacts with the Reborn XP environment.
-He can open Internet Explorer, My Computer, and specific folders.
+He can open Internet Explorer and specific folders.
 He also saves a "secret" user file to your virtual `D:\` drive.

 *   **Notes Manager:** Includes a fully functional notes utility where users can create, view, edit, and delete personal notes, which are then saved to their user file.